frontendweekly/virga/11ty/posts/2020-05-06-auto-generate-ogp-image-with-eleventy-and-puppeteer.md

 I've been publishing weekly roundup of frontend related news and articles for about 6 or 7 years.

-It's safe to say I like reading and I've started to highlight when I read.
+It's safe to say I like reading, and I've started to highlight when I read.
 (I use [Pocket](https://getpocket.com) for reading on Web and Kindle for books.
 I've been switching between Pocket and Instapaper)

 I used to give talks on meetups and conferences and all the talks I've given (about 40 talks), I always ended with a quote.